owulveryck/blog/content/post/xtreme-programming.md

 But still, IT crew usually refer to those concepts as _Tools for the devs_.
 But Ops should not be opposed to Devs in the strict sense.
 Actually **Ops are also developing their business**.
 In the era of "services everywhere" (_XaaS_), pure Ops teams must define contracts of services.
 Therefore they must develop the services to fulfill the contracts.

 More and more Ops will need development skills, but even more, they will need methods.
-Scrum is a good way to start.
+Scrum is a good way to start for a lot of teams because of its implicit team spirit.

 # Part II: Using extreme programming in an "Ops" team